tijs/atproto-to-fediverse/README.md

 **❌ Excluded:**

 - Replies to other posts
+- Posts that start with mentions (e.g., "@handle.bsky.social blah blah") - these are typically conversation starters
 - Empty posts
 - Posts you've already cross-posted
 - Re-posts (posts that embed another post)